juju/docs/src/en/clouds.md

        Cloud "vs1" successfully added
        You may bootstrap with 'juju bootstrap vs1'

-   The `endpoint address` in this case is the IP address of the vSphere server.
+   The 'API endpoint url' in this case is the IP address of the vSphere server.
-   In this case we have also specified multiple regions (data centres in vSphere terminology).
+   We have also specified multiple regions ("data centres" in vSphere terminology).

    You must now add a credential for this cloud prior to creating a controller (`juju bootstrap`).
 See the [Credentials][credentials] page for details.